This post contains affiliate links. Please read my disclosures.

 For a variation you can replace the stem ginger with sultanas.
 This version is absolutely gorgeous too.

-If you make this Lemon and Ginger Cake with Lemon Custard then please leave a comment below and/or give the recipe a rating.
+If you make this Lemon Ginger Pudding then please leave a comment below and/or give the recipe a rating.
 If you then go on to use this recipe as a launch pad for your own baking creation then I’d also love it if you’d share it and tag me on Instagram.
 It is so lovely for me to see your versions and variations of my recipes.

 Ingredients